No Discipline or Willpower? No Problem. That’s Not What Got You Fat Anyway

 2. Make water your default.

 Dehydration masquerades as hunger.
 Put bottles where you work, commute, and relax so drinking water becomes a reflex.
-Every sip is a small win that curbs cravings and builds momentum.

 3. Move without “finding time.”